jsumners/alfred-emoji/Readme.md

 (e.g. `:rofl:`) to your clipboard.

-Press <kbd>shift</kbd>+<kbd>return</kbd> (⇧↵): **Copy the default symbol** of the selected emoji) (e.g. 🤣) to your clipboard with no skin tone modifier.
+Press <kbd>shift</kbd>+<kbd>return</kbd> (⇧↵): **Copy the default symbol** of the selected emoji) (e.g. 🤣) to your clipboard without skin tone modifier.

 Press <kbd>cmd</kbd>+<kbd>return</kbd> (⌘↵): **Paste the symbol** of the selected emoji (e.g. 🤣) directly to your frontmost application.

 ### Set skin tone

-To change the emoji skin tone for supported emoji you can change the `skin_tone` variable in Alfred.
+To change the emoji skin tone for supported emoji set the `skin_tone` environment variable in Alfred:

 ![screenshot skin tone settings](images/screenshot-skin-tone-setting.png)